emre/lightsteem/docs/batch_rpc_calls.rst

 This will create one request, but you will have two block details.

 .. important ::
     This feature is not thread-safe.
-Every instance has a simple queue (list) as their property, and it's flushed every time the ``process_batch``` called.
+Every instance has a simple queue (list) as their property, and it's flushed every time the ``process_batch`` is called.